ispras/utopia-hls/README.md

 ### JSON Configuration

-Latency configuration for each computational operation used in a DFCxx kernel is provided via a JSON file.
+Latency configuration for each computational operation (number of pipeline stages) used in a DFCxx kernel is provided via a JSON file.

 Currently each operation has two specifications: for integer values (`INT`) and floating point (`FLOAT`) values.